shashwatak/EarthStation/README.md

 `WorkerManager` corresponds exactly to the Worker Manager in the Software Architecture.
 This Service instantiates Web Workers (threads), sets up their callbacks, and provides the Web Workers with their parameters.
 Both `UICtrl` and `ThreeJS` rely on `WorkerManager` to provide up-to-date satellite tracking information, for display in HTML and WebGL.

 The `Radio` and `Motor` Services encapsulate the hardware control logic.
 It does not rely on WebWorkers, because the chrome.serial API is only available from the Main Thread.
 They both rely on `WorkerManager` to provide them with up-to-date tracking information.

+###Filters
+Filters provide a modular way to format and present data dynamically in the HTML.
+We've set up filters to neatly print out coordinates and large numbers.

+###Directives
+Directives add functionality to the DOM, allowing us to create new events and capture DOM changes and User actions.

 Serial Hardware Interfacing
 ---------------------